dustymabe/tmp-blog/README.rst

 .. _minikube: https://github.com/kubernetes/minikube

 Any way you look at it, there are many options for trying out Kubernetes and OpenShift these days.
-For this blog I'll choose to run on OpenShift Online, but the steps should work on any Openshift or Kubernetes environment.
+For this blog I chose to run on the `OpenShift Online developer preview`_, but the steps should work on any Openshift or Kubernetes environment.

+.. _OpenShift Online developer preview: https://www.openshift.com/devpreview/

 Once I had logged in to the openshift console at api.preview.openshift.com_ I was able to grab a token by visiting https://api.preview.openshift.com/oauth/token/request